-UPDATE: MPD SOP Guidelines for the Operation of Emergency Vehicles directs the use of safety belts.
-MPD SOP Uniform Standards directs the use of bullet resistant vests.
+The department's Guidelines for the Operation of Emergency Vehicles SOP directs the use of safety belts.

 In addition MPD has incorporated the "Below 100" Program which promotes seat belt use, safe driving behavior, and the wearing of body armor.
 This has been incorporated at all pre-service training, supervisory training, and through specialized training.